 Robin nesting and breeding habits

-Nests are nearly always built in some sort crevice, hole, or tucked behind something.
-So walls, dead trees, banks, piles of logs, in climbing plants against a wall or fence etc. Open-fronted nest boxes will be used but only if they’re well hidden – e.g. in a climbing wall plant.
-The nest is usually close to the ground or even on it.
+The Robin’s nest is nearly always built in some sort of crevice, hole, or tucked behind something.
+So in walls, dead trees, banks, piles of logs, in climbing plants against a wall or fence, an old boot or plant pot in an open shed etc. Open-fronted nest boxes will be used but only if they’re well hidden – e.g. in a climbing wall plant.
+The nest of the Robin is usually close to the ground or even on it.
 The female Robin takes care of the nest building, which is a neat cup made up of dead grass, leaves and moss, then lined with hair.
-There are two, sometimes three, broods per season, with 4-6 eggs in the clutch which the female alone incubates.
-The male bird provides much of the female’s food during nest building, egg laying and the incubation period.
+Robins have two, sometimes three, broods per season, with 4-6 eggs in the clutch which the female alone incubates.
+The male Robin provides much of the female’s food during nest building, egg laying and the incubation period.
+Baby Robins will usually leave the nest as fledglings at about 13 days old, and will continue to be fed by their parents for up to three weeks – though the dependency becomes progressively less during this time.

 Robin history and population trends

-The species has increased in numbers considerably since the mid-1980s, though there was a decline around 2009-2010.
+The Robin population in the UK has increased considerably since the mid-1980s, though there was a decline around 2009-2010.
 However, there has since been a recovery and, overall, the population is strong and is therefore listed as green status.
-Less very harsh winters are probably a key factor in the increased population.
+Less very harsh winters are probably a key factor in the increased population of Robins in the UK.

 Behaviour traits of Robins